Personal finance involves managing your Income, Spending, Insurance, Savings and Investments.

 Always, ALWAYS do your own due diligence.

-But if you’re ready for that, you are also ready to invest and get returns higher than the inflation rate (and even more)!
+Once you’ve done all the research, you are then ready to invest and get returns higher than the inflation rate (and even more)!

 And you shouldn’t procrastinate and put off investing for another time (which may never come).